25 of the Most Famous Ancient Greek Statues and Sculptures

 Now in the Acropolis Museum, Athens, Greece

-The Peplos “kore” (Young female or maiden) is a statue measuring 1.18 meters, found in three pieces, during excavations at the Acropolis, Athens, in 1886.
+The Peplos “kore” (Young female or maiden) is a statue measuring 1.18 meters which was found in three pieces during excavations at the Acropolis, Athens, in 1886.

 Made from Parian marble (Paros), this “Kore” takes its name from the “peplos”, a heavy woolen shawl worn in ancient Greece, which the young maiden is wearing.

-Holes on the lower right arm, and bent left arm, suggest that maybe she once wielded a bow and arrow, or shield and helmet, holes in her head and shoulders, suggest she originally wore a bronze head decoration.
+Holes on the lower right arm and bent left arm suggest that maybe she once wielded a bow and arrow or shield.

 6. Kritios Boy (Ephebos Youth)